Exploring Vacant Classes in Label-Skewed Federated Learning: Introduction

 \section{Introduction}

 Federated learning has emerged as a prominent distributed learning paradigm, lauded for its capability to train a global model without direct access to raw data~\cite{konevcny2016federated, li2020federated1, kairouz2021advances}.
-The traditional federated learning (FL) algorithm, such as FedAvg~\cite{mcmahan2017communication}, follows an iterative process of refining the global model.
-It achieves this by aggregating parameters from local models, which are initialized with the latest global model parameters and trained across diverse client devices.~\cite {sheller2020federated, li2020federated, chai2023survey}.
+The traditional federated learning (FL) algorithm, FedAvg~\cite{mcmahan2017communication}, follows an iterative process of refining the global model by aggregating parameters from local models, which are initialized with the latest global model parameters and trained across diverse client devices~\cite{sheller2020federated, li2020federated, chai2023survey, luo2022disentangled}.

-In real-world scenarios, local client data always originate from diverse populations or organizations, displaying significant characteristics of data heterogeneity~\cite{hsu2019measuring, yang2021achieving, reguieg2023comparative}.
-We particularly concentrate on the label distribution shift problem, a prevalent scenario in data heterogeneity that severely undermines the performance of federated learning~\cite{zhang2023survey, ye2023heterogeneous}.
+In real-world scenarios, local client data often originate from diverse populations or organizations, displaying significant label skews that severely undermine the performance of federated learning ~\cite{hsu2019measuring, yang2021achieving, reguieg2023comparative,zhang2023survey, ye2023heterogeneous}.